 Hashtag and location pages include public photos and videos that were shared with the corresponding hashtag or location.
 You can tap at the top of these pages to see public stories, and scroll down to see public posts.

 If your account is set to private, only your approved followers will be able to see posts you've shared, and photos and videos from your story won't appear on hashtag or location pages.

-At the top of some hashtag pages you may see a section called Top Posts.
+- A Top section.
 Top posts appear on trending hashtags to show you some of the popular posts tagged with that hashtag.